 2. Know the Job Role

-As aforementioned, you have very few words to express a lot of information.
+As previously mentioned, you have very few words to express a lot of information.
 If you waste those words explaining irrelevant skills or achievements, the employer will assume you are not capable of the role.

 Here are some more general tips:

-If you are applying to a job online, even the name of the file is important.
+If you are applying for a job online, even the name of the file is important.
 Including your first and last names will make it harder for your CV to get lost and make your name memorable.
 As such, the title of your document should be in this format: Firstname-Surname-CV.docx

 The employer will have very little time to read and process every detail of information, so the quicker you can get your point across, the better.
-A good tip when describing skills you have learnt during past employment is to attach a group of keywords for every listed job role.
+A good tip when describing skills you have developed during past employment is to attach a group of keywords for every listed job role.
 Examples include time management, marketing, research, communication, etc. You can also include your hobbies in your CV, if they are appropriate for the role.

 Gaps in Employment History

-It’s ok to have gaps in your employment history.
+It is both ok and completely normal to have gaps in your employment history.
 Breaks or redundancies are increasingly common in today’s working environment.
-However, if you don’t explain why there is a gap, it can seem more suspicious than it is in reality.
+However, if you don’t explain why there is a gap, it can seem more suspicious than it actually is in reality.

 Finding every spelling mistake or typo in your CV is not only professional but demonstrates your attention to detail, something that is valued by employers.
 It may be worth running your CV through the free tool called Grammarly, which allows you to find and fix errors in grammar and spelling easily and make a better impression on potential employers.